What are applicant files?

 Does the file contain current versions of every contract or other agreement between you and the employee?

-What Not to Keep in a Personnel File?
+What Not to Keep in a Applicant File?

 You should put all Form I-9s into one folder for USCIS.
 The government is entitled to inspect these forms, and if it does, you don't want the agents viewing the rest of the employee's personnel -- and personal -- information at the same time.
 Not only would this compromise your workers' privacy, but it might also open your business up to additional questions and investigation.